StuddyBuddy-Online-Tuition/.github/profile/README.md

 ---

 > All rights reserved © StudyBuddy Synergy Sdn Bhd.
-> Development funded and commissioned by StudyBuddy for internal and commercial use.
+> Development funded and commissioned by StudyBuddy for internal use.